RenuJaiswal/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-In this repositories, implementation of Machine Learning Algorithms will be included.
+In this repository, the implementation of Machine Learning Algorithms will be included.